1884 Republican National Convention: Pre-balloting maneuvers

-To test the waters, Blaine supporters nominated Powell Clayton as temporary chair of the Convention.
+To test the waters, Blaine supporters nominated Powell Clayton as temporary chair of the convention.
 A former Arthur supporter, Clayton was now in Blaine's camp.
 He was popular with veterans, but was also associated with the Star Route Frauds.
 Edmunds's supporters, led by Henry C. Lodge, moved to nominate John R. Lynch instead, an African-American from Mississippi.
 The speech supporting Lynch was given by Theodore Roosevelt.
 Lynch won the vote 424 to 384, and Blaine's nomination seemed for the first time vulnerable.

 Blaine's future seemed more vulnerable the next day when, to address the rumors of party members bolting, his supporters made a motion to remove seats of delegates who failed to pledge support of the eventual nominee.
 The motion failed, again by the fortitude of Edmunds's supporters.
 The day closed with John B. Henderson being elected permanent chair of the convention.

 That evening leaders of Arthur's and Edmunds's camps met in private in the Grand Pacific Hotel and tried to create a viable coalition.
 Arthur's team could not guarantee that his supporters would back Edmunds.
 It was more likely that the second choice of Arthur delegates was Blaine.

+The selection of the delegates for the convention saw the advent of a new system which included some delegates selected at the congressional-district level rather than at the state-level.
+This led to more than 225 delegates being individuals regarded to be relatively independent in their views rather than lockstep with their state party.